-Both reports are to be written on A4 paper, using Calibri, Helvetica, or Times New Roman font size 11-12, with a line spacing of 1.5.
-Footnotes and bibliography should follow the format required for research in your field.

-Consulting Report

-The various sections of the consulting report are outlined below.
-Please keep in mind that in most cases, this report will be shared with the employer, the faculty supervisor, and the internship office.
-The final length is contingent on the complexity and scope of the project, as well as the expectations co-negotiated with the employer in the context of the internship.
+HOW TO ORGANIZE YOUR PROFESSIONAL CONSULTING REPORT

+Use the list below as a checklist to make sure you include all the information and pieces of the report in your professional consulting report.

+1. Cover Sheet

+- a. (see Annex I for template). - b.
+The cover sheet does not count towards the overall page count.

+2. Table of Contents

+- a.
+Be sure to indicate the major sections of the report (sub headers are optional). - b.
+The table does not count towards the 15-page count

+3. Confidentiality Statement (optional)

+- a.
+Please indicate the level of confidentiality and the intended audience for the report. - b.
+This is not necessary in all cases

+4. Executive Summary

-- 1. Cover Sheet: See template below. - 2.
-Table of Contents: Indicate the major sections of the report (sub headers are optional). - 3.
-Confidentiality Statement (optional): Please indicate the level of confidentiality and the intended audience for the report.
-This is not necessary in all cases. - 4.
-Executive Summary: Provide a short summary which outlines the subject of the attached report and the contents of the analyses.
-It should be written in a style that is accessible to an informed non-academic audience.
-This section should be two pages in length, and should offer utility to your internship supervisor(s). - 5.
-Background and Organizational Overview: This should include the name of the company or organization, a detailed description of its activities, and the function of the particular department in which you are working.
+- a.
+Provide a short summary which outlines the subject of the attached report and the contents of the analyses.
+It should be written in a style that is accessible to an informed non-academic audience. - b.
+This section should be two pages in length, and should offer utility to your internship supervisor(s).

+5. Background and Organizational Overview

+- a.
+This should include the name of the company or organization, a detailed description of its activities, and the function of the particular department in which you are working.
 In addition, you should comment on your role as an intern and the consulting project that you intend to undertake, and whether or not the project is part of your internship of in addition to it.
 State the number of hours worked per week, the number of credits to be earned, where and when you were working, and the sorts of practical skills and tools used.
-How does an intern fit in and how will your consulting report be used?
-This section should be two to four pages in length. - 6.
-Organizational Analysis: What are the company's main outputs?
+How does an intern fit in and how will your consulting report be used? - b.
+This section should be two to four pages in length.

+6. Organizational Analysis

+- a.
+What are the company's main outputs?
 What seem to be its strengths and weaknesses?
 Where might it expand and where might it be falling behind the competition?
-When analysing the organization in which you worked, you should provide a critical reading of the corporate literature, paying particular attention to their communication plans (internal and external.)
-This section should be seven to ten pages in length. - 7.
-Project Engagement Statement and Scope of Work: Summarize the key organizational strategic or operational concerns or scenarios that you intend to address in your consulting report.
+When analysing the organization in which you worked, you should provide a critical reading of the corporate literature, paying particular attention to their communication plans (internal and external.) - b.
+This section should be seven to ten pages in length.

+7. Project Engagement Statement and Scope of Work

+a.
+Summarize the key organizational strategic or operational concerns or scenarios that you intend to address in your consulting report.
 This should read as a series of objectives.
-Then you should itemize how you intend to analyse and make recommendations on these objectives, providing as much detail as possible in terms of timelines, frameworks used, and methods.
+Then you should itemize how you intend to analyse and make recommendations on these

+- objectives, providing as much detail as possible in terms of timelines, frameworks used, and methods. - b.
 This should be no more than three to five pages in length and should be based on your mid-point note.

+8. Analysis:

+- a.
+Here is the core part of your report.
+You should offer your findings and analysis using narrative statements, charts and images to relay what you have investigated and how you are interpreting it.
+You should consult with your faculty supervisor to determine specific approaches that may be most relevant, and refer to the materials covered in the Consulting Methods module taken in the semester prior to your internship. - b.
+This should be 20 25 pages in length.

+9. Recommendations